dineshsoudagar/local-llms-on-android/README.md

-# 🤖 Local LLM Android App
+# 🤖 Local LLMs on Android (Offline, Private & Fast)

-An Android application that brings a large language model (LLM) to your phone for fast, private, and offline question-answering.
-Powered by ONNX Runtime and a Hugging Face-style BPE tokenizer, this app streams answers in real time — no internet needed.
+An Android application that brings a large language model (LLM) to your phone — fully offline, no internet needed.
+Powered by ONNX Runtime and a Hugging Face-compatible tokenizer, it provides fast, private, on-device question answering with streaming responses.

 ---